anaclaudiaalferes/Data_Science_Portfolio/README.md

 # Data Science Portfolio
 Portfolio with my Data Science and Advanced Analytics master projects

+# Big Data Modelling and Management Projects
+This folder contains different projects on how to handle No-SQL Databases.

+## Homework1
+**Group Project for University**<br/>
+**Python**; **Neo4j** software and **Redis** software <br/>
+For this project we had to explore a graph database, avaible on kaggle, to analyse beer and breweries via python neo4j connector and/or the graphical tool in the NEO4J webpage.
+In the end we had to submit the answers in a Redis database.

+## Homework2
+**Group Project for University**<br/>
+**Python**; **MongoDB** software and **Robo3t** software  <br/>
+For this first project we explored a european public procurement notices database to analyse contracts and money expenditure within the European Union.
+The goal was to explore the database via python’s mongoDB connector and/or the ROBO3T software.
+In the end we submit the answers in a separed MongoDB database.

 # Business Cases Projects
 This folder contains projects made with real data (most of them), and they all aim at the following points:
 - Model business cases in accordance to the CRISP-DM process model